Xieyangxinyu/WildfireGPT/README.md

 ```

 ## Run WildfireGPT

+All data are available under the ``data`` folder.
+You can download all the data from this [Box Link](https://anl.box.com/s/wm888zovyapyou1txae7g75ghpc7sxre).

 We use [Streamlit](https://streamlit.io) to create a web app.
 To run the web app, run
 ```
 streamlit run src/wildfireChat.py